launchql/launchql/packages/db-template/template/readme.md

 # start the postgres db process

-First you'll want to create the postgres-plv8 docker (you can also just use `docker-compose up -d`):
+First you'll want to start the postgres docker (you can also just use `docker-compose up -d`):

 ```sh
 make up